sonnt0201/docs/iot-platform/overview.md

 The whole platform includes 2 types of gateway so that various wireless protocols can be supported:

-- Gateways as On-PC gateway to support Internet-based Protocols (TCP, HTTP, MQTT, etc.).
+- Gateways as On-PC gateways to support Internet-based Protocols (TCP, HTTP, MQTT, etc.).

-- Gateways as MCU gateway to support other atenna-based protocols (Classic Bluetooth, BLE, Lora, etc.)
+- Gateways as MCU gateways to support other antenna-based protocols (Classic Bluetooth, BLE, Lora, etc.)

 Gateways decode the data and forward them to master server via HTTP.